Shujaat34/School-Project/README.md

 # School-Project
-Desktop Application written in Java For Managing School Activities
+Desktop Application written in Java For Managing School Activities.
+The Application Manages the Admissions , Students , Fees , Classes , Class Teachers ,Attendance and All the necessary functions required to perform in the School.